A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions

 The PSDO algorithm can be understood as a modification of standard CG that replaces the residual with the preconditioned residual as the starting point for generating search directions and, consequently, cannot enjoy many of the simplifications baked into the traditional algorithm.
 Most seriously, {\Adash}orthogonalizing against only the previous search direction no longer suffices to achieve {\Adash}orthogonality to all past steps.
-Therefore, iteration $k$ of PSDO obtains its step direction $\d_k$ by explicitly {\Adash}orthogonalizing the preconditioned residual against the last $\numOrtho$ directions (where $\numOrtho$ is a tunable parameter) and determines step length $\alpha_k$ with an exact line search.
+Therefore, iteration $k$ of PSDO obtains its step direction $\d_k$ by explicitly {\Adash}orthogonalizing the preconditioned residual against the last $\numOrtho$ directions (where $\numOrtho$ is a tunable parameter) before determining step length $\alpha_k$ with an exact line search.
 PSDO reduces to standard preconditioned steepest descent (PSD) when $\numOrtho = 0$, and it is mathematically equivalent to unpreconditioned CG when $\numOrtho \ge 1$ and the identity operator is used as the preconditioner.
-In the case of a symmetric preconditioner $P = L L^\top$, PSDO differs from PCG by taking steps that are {\Adash}orthogonal rather than $L^{-1} A L^{-\top}$\nobreakdash-orthogonal.
-When combined with our neural preconditioner, we call this algorithm NPSDO, presented formally in \pr{alg:npsdo} in the appendix.
-We empirically determined $\numOrtho = 2$ to perform well, and we use this value in all reported experiments.
+In the case of a symmetric preconditioner $P = L L^\top$, PSDO differs from PCG by taking steps that are {\Adash}orthogonal rather than $L A L^{\top}$\nobreakdash-orthogonal.
+When combined with our neural preconditioner, we call this algorithm NPSDO, presented formally in \pr{alg:npsdo}.
+We empirically determined $\numOrtho = 2$ to perform well (see \pr{apx:ortho}) and use this value in all reported experiments.